Last updated 22/01/2021

 Similarly, when dispatching serial products, you must select the exact serial number you'd like to dispatch from a list.

 This is particularly useful for electronics goods and components, that require each serial number to be recorded.

-When stock control method is set to 'Non Stock' no stock is recorded for a product.
-This is the equivalent of what may be called a non-diminishing product in other systems.
+When the stock control method is set to "Non Stock", no stock is recorded for a product.
+This is the equivalent of what may be called a "non-diminishing product" in other systems.

-This is particularly useful for storing services as products, such as 'Delivery Fee' or 'Labour', so they can be quickly added to an order.
+This is particularly useful for storing services as products, such as "Delivery Fee" or "Labor", so they can be quickly added to an order.

-Whilst the cost of non-stock products may be added to Sales Orders and Production jobs - which will make the Gross Profit more accurate - this cost will not be included in the COGS sent to your accounting software.
+While the cost of non-stock products may be added to Sales Orders and Production jobs (which makes Gross Profit more accurate), this cost will not be included in the COGS sent to your accounting software.
 In other words, the cost of non-stock products is retained in Cin7 for reporting purposes only.